kapkip/Markov-Chain-Monty-Python/README.md

 1. **The Trace Plot (Sampling Timeline):** Tracks the path of the simulation step-by-step.
    * *Expected Behavior:* A healthy run will show rapid, chaotic "fuzzy caterpillar" noise jumping dynamically between the transient biological states (`Resting`, `Pining`, `Stunned`) before flatlining permanently at the bottom once the parrot joins the choir invisible.
    * *Failure Modes:* A sharp, clean diagonal cliff or bolt at the very start indicates a **Burn-in Failure** (the simulation started in an unnaturally rare state and took too long to find the true baseline).
 A slow, lazy wave indicates Low Effective Sample Size (ESS), meaning the model is too "sticky" and isn't moving freely between states.
 2. **The Marginal Posterior Distribution (State Frequency):** A categorical histogram showing the final, long-term proportion of time spent in each state.
-This verifies the empirical probability of an organism occupying a specific health bracket (e.g., the exact percentage of the timeline spent "Beautifully Pining" versus "Resting").
+This verifies the empirical probability of an organism occupying a specific health bracket (e.g., the exact percentage of the timeline spent "Pining for the Fjords" versus "Resting").

 ###  Directory Requirements
 To run the diagnostics locally, ensure your folders contain the standard environment configurations: